Kreata/firemail/README.md

 **Step 1**

-Install and run the testserver (running on port 1025, so make sure this port is available) with `npm`:
+Install firemail dependencies and run the testserver (running on port 1025, so make sure this port is available) with `npm`:

 ```bash
 git clone git@github.com:andris9/firemail.git